mvolkmann/blog/src/swift-ui.md

 // foregroundColor is a view modifier.
 Text("Hello, World!").foregroundColor(.red)

-// stroke is a view modifier.
+// stroke and padding are view modifiers.
 RoundedRectangle(cornerRadius: 20).stroke(lineWidth: 3).padding(.all)
 ```